fishslips/TimSeverance/docs/Academic/CS-3370/P2 Memory Pool and Techniques.md

 - allocate
 	- this function will call expand if necessary
+	- save the address pointed to by the head for storing the new object
 	- move the linked list head to the next free spot
-	- return the address for storing the new object.
+	- return the saved address
 	- not responsible for object creation, only space allocation
 - deallocate
 	- stores the current head's address at the location of the object we're deallocating (essentially linking)